aeriab/Express-React-Project/README.md

-The "React App" should now be running at http://localhost:3000/

 If you change and save any file, the website will automatically update thanks to nodemon

 TO START THE WEBSITE the server must be running to use the backend, so run:
+[Navigate to the original project folder (cd ..)]

 cd server

 node server.js

-cd ..
+[That terminal is busy running the server now, open a new terminal]

 cd client

 npm start

+The "React App" should now be running at http://localhost:3000/